 🍝 Cooking tip: Cook the pasta al dente and discard the pasta water.
 Since the sauce has a butter base, the pasta water will not mix with the sauce.

 Broccolini rabe is not at all related to any member of the broccoli family.

 Shocking, isn’t it?

-In fact, its part of the turnip and radish family.
-It has the same strong, spicy taste like a radish.
+In fact, it’s part of the turnip and radish family.
+It has the same strong, spicy taste as a radish.
 Even the leaves are edible.
 I have a post coming soon that will show you how to use up these leaves

 Broccolini is a hybrid of regular broccoli and Chinese broccoli which is why it is so delicious!
-This is also why it can be put into so many recipe.
+This is also why it can be put into so many Italian recipes.

 Broccolini, on the other hand, is a slightly sweeter vegetable.
 There is a pepperminty and sweeter taste to it.